theflowong/trippy_trees/README.md

 1. Download trippy_trees.
   * Make sure all the files are contained in trippy_trees folder.

-2. Open "trippy_trees.pde" using Processing
+2. Open "trippy_trees.pde" with Processing

 3. Press play.